drensin/Remixatron/rust-app/USERS_MANUAL.md

 ## What is Remixatron?

 Remixatron is an intelligent audio player that transforms any song into an **infinite, seamless remix**.
-It analyzes the musical structure of a track—detecting beats, timbre, and segmentation—to identify "Jump Points": moments in the song that are acoustically identical but occur at different times.
+It analyzes the musical structure of a track—detecting beats, timbre, and segmentation—to identify "Jump Points": moments in the song that are acoustically similar but occur at different times.

-As the song plays, Remixatron probabilistically jumps between these points in real-time, creating a never-ending version of the track that stays true to the original artist's style but never repeats the exact same pattern twice.
+As the song plays, Remixatron intelligently jumps between these points in musical phrases, creating a never-ending version of the track that stays true to the original artist's style but never repeats the exact same pattern twice.

 **Use Cases:**
 *   **Focus Playlists**: Turn your favorite 3-minute track into a 3-hour ambient soundscape.